Skittyblock/MK1/layout/Library/MK1/DOCS.md

 The function must return an `id` type.

 # Credits
 Copyright (c) Castyte 2020
+Modified work copyright (c) Skitty 2020
-MK1 is created, developed and maintained by Castyte (Twitter: @castyte)
+MK1 was originally created and developed by Castyte (Twitter: @castyte)
+Development has been continued by Skitty (Twitter: @Skittyblock)
 Some action contributions by Tr1Fecta (Twitter: @FectaTr1)
-App, Tweak and Control Center icon by ConorTheDev (Twitter: @ConorTheDev)
 RocketBootstrap by Ryan Petrich (Twitter: @rpetrich)
 CCSupport by opa334 (Twitter: @opa334dev)  *Used in the Control Center addon*
 XenHTML by machstick (Twitter: @machstick)  *Used in the XenHTML addon*